launchscout/graphql-admin/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## GraphQL server

+This project has so far only been tested using [our fork](https://github.com/gaslight/absinthe_example) the example [Absinthe](http://absinthe-graphql.org/) project.
+To try it, close this project and run it.
+It already supports CORS so it should "Just Work" (TM).